weso/rdfshape-api/README.md

 ### Steps
 1. Clone this repository
 2. Go to directory where RDFShape source code is located and execute `sbt run`
-3. After some time downloading and compiling uri (the source code it will start the application, which can be accessed at [localhost:8080](http://localhost:8080)
+3. After some time downloading dependencies and compiling the source code, the application will start and be accessible at [localhost:8080](http://localhost:8080)
 4. To use a different port run `sbt "run --server --port <PortNumber>"`

 ## Deploy with Docker

-* Use the provided Dockerfile to build rdfshape-client or pull from [Github Container Registry](https://github.com/orgs/weso/packages/container/package/rdfshape-client).
+* Use the provided Dockerfile to build rdfshape-client or pull from [Github Container Registry](https://github.com/orgs/weso/packages/container/package/rdfshape-client) (GCR).

 ### Building the image